 '''

 server : process is

-entry request_transaction ( . . . );
+entry request_transaction ( ... );

 type server_agent is process

-entry request_transaction ( . . . );
+entry request_transaction ( ... );

 ...

 end process server_agent;

 type server_agent_ref is access server_agent;

 ...

 begin

 loop

-accept request_transaction ( . . . ) do
+accept request_transaction ( ...) do

 transaction_agent := new server_agent;

 requeue transaction_agent.request_transaction;

 end accept;

 end loop;

 end process server;

 '''

 The server process repeatedly accepts requests to perform a transaction.
-For each request, it creates a new instance of the server_agent process type, and forwards the client's request to the new instance.
+For each eaquest, it creates a new instance of the server_agent process type, and forwards the client's request to the new instance.
 The server is then free to accept the next request while the agent processes the previous request.

-Object-Orientation
+4.1.2 Object-Orientation

 A number of the proposals for extensions to VHDL [5, 6, 11, 45] suggest that object-oriented classes are the most appropriate mechanism for abstract system-level modeling.
-While it is true that classes can be used to model hardware systems, as demonstrated by Kumar et al [34], the class-based approach gives rise to significant problems.
-Indeed, Kumar et al state that they "use C++ to demonstrate the usefulness of object-oriented techniques, not to provide arguments for or against its use in hardware modeling and design."
+While it is true that classes can be used to model hardware systems, as demonstrated by Kumar et al [34], it is not necessarily the best way.
+Indeed, Kumar et al state that they "use C++ to demonstrate the usefulness of objectoriented techniques, not to provide arguments for or against its use in hardware modeling and design."
 It is unfortunate that the term "message passing" is often used to denote method invocation, since that causes confusion with true message passing between active concurrent objects; thus leading to a confusion between object-oriented features and concurrency features.

-The chief problem with using classes as the focus of modeling concurrent systems is that classes are datacentric.
+The chief problem with using classes as the focus of modeling concurrent systems is that classes are data-centric.
 To use them in this context forces a monitor-based approach to concurrency.
-Monitors were first proposed as a concurrency mechanism by Hoare [24], and many of the subsequent concurrent language proposals arose out of the difficulties inherent in the monitor approach [2], in particular, the difficulties arising from nested monitor calls.
-It may be that the monitors paradigm does not match the way systemlevel designers view systems at an abstract level.
-The fact that many of the system-level description languages mentioned in Section NO TAG are process-based and use message passing suggests that the message-passing paradigm may be more appropriate.
+Monitors were first proposed as a concurrency mechanism by Hoare [24], and many of the subsequent concurrent language proposals arose out of the difficulties inherent in the monitor approach [3].
+It may be that the monitors paradigm does not match the way system-level designers view systems at an abstract level.